espenmn/medialog.controlpanel/README.txt

 ============

-This product may contain traces of nuts.
+This is a product to add all your site's configuration in the same control panel.